ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 *Core Deep Learning* — Deep learning being now a key component of AD systems, it is important to get a better understanding of its inner workings, in particular the link between the specifics of the learning optimization and the key properties (performance, regularity, robustness, generalization) of the trained models.
 Among other things, we investigate the impact of popular batch normalization on standard learning procedures and the ability to learn through unsupervised distillation.

 ### Code and data
+* [ObsNet](https://github.com/valeoai/obsnet): Out-Of-Distribution detection by learning from local adversarial attacks in semantic segmentation (ICCV'21)
 * [Semantic Palette](https://github.com/valeoai/SemanticPalette): Guiding scene generation with class proportions (CVPR'21)
-* [Attributes with Fields](https://github.com/vita-epfl/detection-attributes-fields): Detecting 32 pedestrian attributes with composite fields (preprint'20 with EPFL)
+* [Attributes with Fields](https://github.com/vita-epfl/detection-attributes-fields): Detecting 32 pedestrian attributes with composite fields (T-ITS)
 * [OBoW](https://github.com/valeoai/obow): Online BoW generation for unsupervised representation learning (CVPR'21)
 * [DummyNet](https://github.com/vobecant/DummyNet): Artificial Dummies for Urban Dataset Augmentation (AAAI'21)
 * [CARRADA](https://github.com/valeoai/carrada_dataset) ([dataset](http://download.tsi.telecom-paristech.fr/Carrada/Carrada.tar.gz)): Camera and Automotive Radar with Range-Angle-Doppler Annotations dataset (ICPR'20)